I visited EVERY SINGLE beach in Paphos to make sure that you discover, enjoy and remember your trip to one of the incredible Paphos beaches.

 The swimming here is insane.
 The whole bay is crystal clear and you can go for a swim down the coast to see the arches and caves.
 You only have to look at the pictures to see how incredible spending a day here would be.

-I highly recommend coming here if you are visiting Paphos after September as you’ll have the beach to yourself (probably).
+I highly recommend coming here if you want to explore any Paphos beaches after September as you’ll have the beach to yourself (probably).
 There are no facilities though so make sure you bring food/drink for the day.

 It was a little bit of a pain to get to, down a housing estate, but there were no private property signs and the parking in the estate is very good.